-'Foyle’s War', the detective series, where Michael Kitchen starred as a Detective Chief Superintendent (DCS) battling crime, the Axis and the odd English traitor on the home front during World War II and thereafter.
-And there’s always an absorbing whodunit (or mad bomber or rogue pilot or warped priest) and a twist to keep things interesting.
-But the best thing about the show isn’t always Foyle or the great plots or his one-legged sidekick Sgt.
-Milner; it’s his female driver Samantha Stewart.
+'Foyle’s War', the absorbing detective drama starring Michael Kitchen as a Detective Chief Superintendent (DCS) battling crime, the Axis and the odd English traitor on the home front during World War II.
+And there’s always an absorbing whodunit (or mad bomber or rogue pilot or warped priest) and a psychological twist to keep things interesting.
+But the best thing about the show isn’t always Foyle or the great plots - it’s his female driver Samantha Stewart.
 She’s tough without being stony.
 Righteous without being preachy.
 Girly without being frilly.

 Honeysuckle Weeks was the actress who played Sam and she gave her thoughts on some aspects of the series.

 She started off the show as quite a young person, and I’ve tried to keep that youthful essence as the show has progressed over the last seven years; partly because that is part of her appeal as a character, but also because I instinctively feel that people living during that time had a greater degree of innocence.
 The war has its effects on her of course, especially in her relationships with men, but it’s her spirit of ploughing on and making do and grace under fire that shines through more than world-weariness, I would say.
 She brings relief from some of the plot’s darker aspects by being resolutely cheerful, which is great fun to play.
 During the first season one could say she has more pluck than sense, but as the series progresses she gradually becomes less of a spanner in the works and more of a cog in the engine, so to speak.
 She has a stoical attitude to adversity and puts the idea of ‘duty’ before self, and this I think informs all the characters in 'Foyle’s War', a selfless attitude which perhaps we’d do better to hold onto today!